Learn To Make Moccasins

 Now sew a seam together from point D to point C!
 This will mean you are sewing from top of the moccasin towards the heel.
 At this point cut slits for heel tab from D to E but only after the proper fit is checked.

 Pull the tab to the outside of the moccasin and flip it up and sew it in place tightly to make your moccasins waterproof.

 Last step is to cut a piece of leather that resembles a shoe lace.
 Tie a bow in its center.
 So that you have a knot in the very center of the "shoe string".
 Poke four holes in the back of the moccasin.
 Two on each side above the heal. thread the "shoe string through these holes so that the knot is in the very back.
 The knot keeps the shoe string from ever working its self in any direction because the knot will not easily pull through the holes that the "shoe string" goes through.
 Now wrap each tag in around the front of the foot and then to the back and then tie them together not at the front but at the back near your heel.

 Congratulations!
-You now have you own homemade moccassin.
-Now do it again for the other foot using the pattern you made half way through this proceedure.
+You now have you own homemade moccasin.
+Now do it again for the other foot using the pattern you made half way through this procedure.